Are you ready to use video for personal branding?

 Share Video On Social Media

-To give your video even more exposure, share it on social media!
+To give your video (and personal brand) even more exposure, share it on social media!

 Sharing your video on different social platforms helps expand your reach and gives your personal network a glimpse of your professional life.

 For a full list of preferred video dimensions, check out this post by Sprout Social.

 The Stories status update on Facebook and Instagram offers a way to share a photo or video with your friends or followers that will be available for 24 hours.
 Sharing Stories can be a good way to share updates if you don’t mind that they’ll expire.

 LinkedIn launched native video.
 This simply means that you record your video directly within LinkedIn’s mobile app.
 (It isn’t a video you’ve saved to Youtube and link to) You would start the video by using the video camera in the status update box.
 The video can be saved to your mobile device and you can upload it.
 The benefit of native LinkedIn video is that it gets more views.

 Live video is a different beast altogether.
 LinkedIn and Facebook both offer Live video where people can interact with your video in real-time either by adding comments or adding reactions to your video.
 These are great if you want to engage with people watching you live!
 Try using live video for personal branding.

 Best Practices for Video